-The large spread in future carbon release from permafrost degradation inferred from modelling studies (see Schaefer et al., 2014 for an overview) is caused by 16619 various factors.
-One key issue are pronounced differences in the strength of simulated permafrost degradation.
-In a recent observationally-constrained model study, Hayes et al. (2014) suggest a mean deepening of the active layer of 6.8 cm over the period 1970 to 2006.
-We simulate a deepening by $5.9-15.5\,\mathrm{cm}$ (68 % range) over the same period when focusing on our mineral soil pool under aerobic conditions.
-By the year 2100, our simulations suggest a mean active layer deepening of this pool by 40-76 cm under RCP2.6, and of 105-316 cm under RCP8.5.
+The large spread in future carbon release from permafrost degradation inferred from modelling studies (see Schaefer et al. (2014) and Schuur et al. (2015) for an overview) is caused by various factors.
+One key issue relates to the pronounced differences in the strength of simulated permafrost degradation.
+In a recent observationally constrained model study, Hayes et al. (2014) suggest a mean deepening of the active layer of 6.8 cm over the period 1970 to 2006.
+We simulate a deepening by 5.9 to 15.5 cm (68 % range) over the same period when focusing on our mineral soil pool under aerobic conditions.
+By the year 2100, our simulations suggest a mean active layer deepening of this pool by 40 to 76 cm under RCP2.6, and of 105 to 316 cm under RCP8.5.
 The latter range covers a large part of previous estimates, although some studies suggest lower values (Schaefer et al., 2014).
 Yet a comparison of aggregated simulated active layer depths should be considered with care as differences in definitions (e.g. of the considered permafrost domain and its vertical extent) or different assumptions of future warming can lead to estimating systematically lower or higher active layer depths.

-Our simulations suggest that permafrost emissions will be strongly constrained when limiting global warming: under a climate mitigation pathway (RCP2.6), the increase in high latitude temperatures results in a moderate deepening of the active layer which stabilizes in most latitudes after the year 2100 (in line with diagnostics based on complex models, Slater and Lawrence, 2013).
-Until end of the century about 36 Pg (20-58 Pg, 68 % range) of carbon can be released as CO2.
-Under strong warming (RCP8.5), permafrost degradation proves substantial and cumulated CO2 emissions can reach 87 Pg-C (42-141 Pg-C, 68 % range) by the year 2100.
-A release of 87 Pg-C corresponds to a mean loss of about 12% of our initial inventory of 750 Pg of carbon perennially frozen under pre-industrial climate.
-Modelling studies estimated a loss of 6-33 % of initial permafrost carbon stocks, while the majority of models suggest a loss of 10-20% (Schaefer et al., 2014).
-Incubation of permafrost soil samples suggest a carbon loss from mineral soils under aerobic conditions of 13 and 15 % over 100 years when assuming thaw during 4 months in a year (Schädel et al., 2013; Knoblauch
+Our simulations suggest that permafrost emissions will be strongly constrained when limiting global warming: under a climate mitigation pathway (RCP2.6), the increase in high-latitude temperatures results in a moderate deepening of the active layer which stabilizes in most latitudes after the year 2100 (in line with diagnostics based on complex models; Slater and Lawrence, 2013).
+Until the end of the century about 36 Pg (20 to 58 Pg, 68 % range) of carbon was released as CO2.
+Under strong warming (RCP8.5), permafrost degradation proves substantial and cumulated CO2 emissions reached 87 Pg-C (42 to 141 Pg-C, 68 % range) by the year 2100.
+A release of 87 Pg-C corresponds to a mean loss of about 12 % of our initial inventory of 750 Pg of carbon perennially frozen under pre-industrial climate.
+Other modelling studies have estimated a loss of 6 to 33 % of initial permafrost carbon stocks, while the majority of models suggest a loss of 10 to 20% (Schaefer et al., 2014).
+Incubation of permafrost soil samples suggest a carbon loss from mineral soils under aerobic conditions of 13 and 15% over 100 years when assuming thaw during 3 months in a year (Schädel et al. 2013; Knoblauch et al. 2013).